Companies pay big bucks for Product Placement

 - When it comes to auto racing (well, NASCAR at least), ESPN seems to have a policy of only acknowledging the title sponsor of an event (anywhere it is mentioned on-air; not even the ticker is safe!) if they pay sponsorship fees too.
 They just paid big money to sponsor this big race, only to see it downgraded to something of the effect of "NASCAR Sprint Cup Series at New Hampshire, telecast presented by GoDaddy.com"

-- AT&T Park, home of the San Francisco Giants, has a giant Coke bottle behind third base.
-Every baseball video game to feature AT&T Park includes the bottle but either omits the Coke logo or substitutes with a fictitious one.
+- AT&T Park, home of the San Francisco Giants, has a giant Coke bottle behind third base; so does Turner Field in Atlanta, although theirs is smaller.
+Every baseball video game to feature these stadiums includes the bottle but either omits the Coke logo or substitutes with a fictitious one.

 - Also done with the "Budweiser" roof plainly seen beyond the left field bleachers at Wrigley Field.
 That is either shown just as plain red, or with a different logo/color.